 Monica Pendergast, Beverley Taylor Sorenson Arts Learning Program Coordinator and BTSALP Mentor

-Monica Pendergast is the BTSALP Program Coordinator at Weber State University.
+Monica Pendergast is the BTSALP Program Coordinator at Weber State University and is an active vocal solo and choral adjudicator in Central Utah.
 She received her Master in Music Education and her Bachelor in Music Education with a Choral Emphasis from Florida State University.
 While in Florida, Monica taught elementary and middle school choir and guitar.
-Her students performed in top auditioned ensembles both at the local and state levels.
-Choirs under her direction consistently received high ratings at district choral performance evaluations.
-Monica is a passionate supporter of arts education for all students.
+Her students performed in top auditioned ensembles both at the local and state levels and choirs under her direction consistently received high ratings at district choral performance evaluations.

-Erinne Garfield Roundy, BTSALP Mentor and Art Teacher at North Davis Preparatory Academy
+Erinne Garfield Roundy, Arts Learning Collaborative Program Assistant and Art Teacher at North Davis Preparatory Academy

 Even before I had a family of my own, I knew I wanted to teach art to kids.
 I wanted to show kids what options they had available to visually express themselves.
 When I graduated from Weber State University with a BS in Visual Communications/Design n 1998, I used what I learned from school, and from my various work and personal experiences throughout the years to help me grow as a creative individual and as an art teacher.
 Currently, I am teaching Art Foundations at North Davis Preparatory Academy in Layton, Utah.
 For the past 9 years, I have run a successful after-school art program for elementary-aged kids and I’ve also been involved in my school’s annual art auction fundraising event.
 I’m always on the look-out for opportunities to expose kids and myself to creative endeavors.